 Make sure to use a nail clipper with a guard when clipping your dog’s nails.
 Take off only a tiny amount of the nail at a time to avoid cutting through the quick.
 Keeping your Aussie’s nails at a manageable length prevents discomfort and other issues.

-You’ll also have to brush your dog’s teeth semi-regularly.
+You’ll also have to brush your dog’s teeth.
 Like humans, brushing their teeth removes plaque and food build-up and may prevent gum disease and the pain associated with decayed teeth.

 Respect the Anatomy of your Dog’s Coat